-I charge £65 a session for individuals.
+I charge £75 a session for individuals.
 Meetings usually last 50 minutes, but I like to allow up to an hour for the first assessment session.
 For couples I recommend sessions of 90 minutes at a cost of £120.
-As many of my clients are in full time employment, I offer meetings outside working hours during the week.
+As many of my clients are in full time employment, I offer meetings at weekends and outside working hours during the week.

 Please note the rates detailed below are there to give you an idea of the therapists standard rates, we strongly advise you contact the therapist for more detailed rates and any offers they may have.